KirillLykov/kirilllykov.github.com/source/_posts/2013-06-06-seam-carving-algorithm.markdown

    * fill in the first row by energy
    * for all rows starting from second:
        M[i, j] = e[i, j] + min(M[i - 1, j], M[i, j], M[i - 1, j]);
-2. Find the minimum value in the last row of M and traverse back chousing pixels with minimum energy.
+2. Find the minimum value in the last row of M and traverse back choosing pixels with minimum energy.

 Note that in Matlab code I had to represent seam as n x m bit matrix.
 If pixel is in the seam it is 0, otherwise 1.